EchoBox

-A hardware MIDI recorder and looper for musicians.
-No technical knowledge required.
+EchoBox is a hardware based MIDI recorder and looper for musicians.

 Contents